pingcap/docs/tidb-best-practices.md

 ### Load balancing

-PD balances the load of the cluster according to the status of the entire TiKV cluster.
+Placement Driver (PD) balances the load of the cluster according to the status of the entire TiKV cluster.
 The unit of scheduling is Region and the logic is the strategy configured by PD.

 ### SQL on KV